-As dabbing becomes one of the most popular consumption methods of the modern weed market, the dab rig — a water pipe used for vaporizing cannabis concentrates — has become a staple of the modern smoking device lineup.
-A dab rig serves the same function as a bong, filtering concentrate vapor through water at its base.
+As dabbing becomes increasingly popular, so too does the dab rig — a water pipe used for vaporizing cannabis concentrates.
+A dab rig serves the same function as a bong, filtering concentrate vapor through the water in its base.
 Dab rigs are typically smaller than bongs, providing less drag so the vapor travels to the lungs more quickly and retains potency.

-Similarly to a bong, a dab rig filters concentrate vapor through water at the base, then up the neck of the rig and through the mouthpiece.
-In the place of a traditional bowl for smoking dry flower, the dab rig is connected to a dab nail or banger, where a dab of concentrate is placed to inhale the resulting vapor.
+Similar to bongs, dab rigs filter concentrate vapor through water, up the neck of the rig, and through the mouthpiece.
+In the place of a traditional bowl for smoking dry flower, the dab rig has a dab nail or banger, where a dab of concentrate is placed to inhale the resulting vapor.

-When regularly maintained, dab rig cleaning can be easier than bongs because the absence of combustion in dabbing creates less resin buildup.
-Dab rigs do, however, build up reclaim, which can clog your rig and hinder the flavor of each dab.
-They can also be difficult to clean when they have complex filtration features.
+As an added benefit, when you regularly maintain your dab rig, it can be easier to clean than your bong because the absence of combustion in dabbing creates less resin buildup.
+Dab rigs do, however, build up reclaim — waxy, unevaporated cannabinoids — which can clog your rig and hinder the flavor of each dab.
 Repeated use of a nail can cause carbon and reclaim buildup, especially if the nail isn't cleaned regularly.

-Before you begin the process of cleaning your bong, you’ll need to gather the following ingredients and materials:
+Before you begin the process of cleaning your dab rig, gather the following ingredients and materials:

 - 99% isopropyl alcohol (rubbing alcohol)

 - Coarse sea salt